-Intended to be a circulating commemorative coin honoring the bicentennial of the birth of America’s first president, the Washington quarter as originally designed was struck from 1932 to 1998 – save for a two-year run in 1975 and ’76, when the coin’s reverse was swapped out for the “drummer boy” design of Jack Ahr.
+Intended to be a circulating commemorative coin honoring the bicentennial of the birth of America’s first president, the Washington quarter as originally designed was struck from 1932 to 1998 – save for the two-year run of Bicentennial quarters in 1975 and 1976, when the coin’s reverse was swapped out for the “drummer boy” design of Jack Ahr.

 The backstory behind the Washington quarter is the stuff of myth and intrigue.
 Anticipating the release of a half dollar honoring Washington, the Commission of Fine Arts (CFA), in collaboration with the George Washington Bicentennial Commission, held a contest to find a winning design for the coin.
 The competition called for the artists to base their portrait of George Washington on Jean-Antoine Houdon’s (1741-1828) famous bust.
 Houdon’s elegantly-executed sculpture was derived, in part, from a 1786 life mask of the future first president.

 According to a contemporaneous report in the January 1932 issue of The Numismatist, 99 designs were submitted.
 Of those, five finalists were sent back to the respective artists for revision.
 A committee convened to review the revised designs and selected the designs of Laura Gardin Fraser.
 By law, the Secretary of the Treasury had final say, and despite the protests of the CFA and the Bicentennial Commission, Treasury Secretary Andrew Mellon chose the designs of John Flanagan.